jkrumbiegel/MakieLayout.jl/docs/src/index.md

     parent = scene,
     alignmode = Outside(30, 30, 30, 30))

-# create a grid of LayoutedAxis objects and at the same time place them in the
+# create a grid of LAxis objects and at the same time place them in the
 # grid layout with indexing syntax
-las = [maingl[i, j] = LayoutedAxis(scene) for i in 1:nrows, j in 1:ncols]
+las = [maingl[i, j] = LAxis(scene) for i in 1:nrows, j in 1:ncols]

-# link x and y axes of all LayoutedAxis objects
+# link x and y axes of all LAxis objects
 linkxaxes!(las...)
 linkyaxes!(las...)

 for i in 1:nrows, j in 1:ncols

-    # plot into the scene that is managed by the LayoutedAxis
+    # plot into the scene that is managed by the LAxis
     scatter!(las[i, j], rand(200, 2) .+ [i j])

     # remove unnecessary decorations in some of the facets, this will have an